whimc/WHIMC-ContainerTracker/README.md

 | `puzzle_name`      | `string`  | The name of puzzle that the player completed                                |

 ### whimc_containers
+Tracks when and where players close a shulker or barrel and all the items that were in it when closed.

 | Column           | Type      | Description                                                                                     |
 |------------------|-----------|-------------------------------------------------------------------------------------------------|
 | `rowid`          | `int`     | Unique row id for db entry                                                                      |